How to Fix No Sound When Recording Videos on iPhone 16

-With the launch of the new iPhone 16 series and the accompanying iOS 18 update, the Apple forum is filled with complaints about audio and sound not working on the iPhone.
+The launch of the iPhone 16 series, alongside iOS 18, introduces a host of exciting new features.
+However, some users are also encountering issues.
 The most frequently reported one is about the iPhone 16 recording videos without sound, but it doesn’t stop at that.
 The problem also appeared in other ways, like the sound fading in and out or, at times, distorted at high volume.

 After doing some research and testing a few methods myself, I’ve compiled a list of proven solutions to help resolve this issue.

 How Do I Solve the No Sound When Recording Videos on iPhone 16 Issue